Jmoney46/Shimboot-fix/README.md

 # Shimboot-fix
 Goes over a problem I ran into when setting up shimboot on chromebook regaurding "cros_debug" when using the premade shims we was provided with.

-# IMPORTANT!
-SHIMBOOT REQUIRES "Firmware utility script" WHICH YOU MUST GET FROM https://docs.mrchromebox.tech/docs/fwscript.html
+<br>IMPORTANT!
+SHIMBOOT REQUIRES "Firmware utility script" WHICH YOU MUST GET FROM https://docs.mrchromebox.tech/docs/fwscript.html<br>

 # Method 1: How to make one yourself adding cros_debug (most do able)
 So basically when you are making the shimboot like normal